This page was printed on:

 Each of these steps is unique to your child’s condition.
-Your child may have a chronic illness in which a transplant is planned for months or years.
-Or your child may have an acute illness and need an emergency transplant within days or weeks.
+Your child may have a chronic illness in which a transplant is planned for months or years in advance.
+Or your child may have an acute illness and need an urgent transplant within days or weeks.
 In these cases, the ﬁrst steps may be compressed and require quick decisions with the support of the transplant team.

-A transplant center is a hospital with health care providers who specialize in all aspects of transplant medicine.
-All transplant centers in the United States are part of the Organ Procurement and Transplantation Network (OPTN).
+A transplant hospital is a hospital with health care providers who specialize in all aspects of transplant medicine.
+All transplant hospitals in the United States are part of the OPTN.
 Not all hospitals perform transplants and not all transplant hospitals do pediatric transplants.

-Your child’s doctor can refer you to a transplant center that
+Your child’s doctor can refer you to a transplant hospital that:

 - Specializes in your child’s medical condition,

-- Is most conveniently located for your child’s and family’s needs, and
+- Is most conveniently located for your child’s and family’s needs

-Go to the Scientiﬁc Registry of Transplant Recipients (SRTR) website (https://www.srtr.org/) to ﬁnd and compare transplant centers.
-You can search for U.S. transplant centers by organ and Zip code.
-You can see how many transplants they performed and compare outcomes for adults and children who received transplants at a particular center.
+Go to the Scientiﬁc Registry of Transplant Recipients (SRTR) website to ﬁnd and compare transplant centers.
+You can search for U.S. transplant centers by organ and zip code.
+You can see how many transplants were performed and compare outcomes for adults and children who received transplants at a particular center.

 If you have concerns about your transplant center, you have a right to get help or even a second opinion.
-Feel free to call the OPTN's Patient Services at 888-894-6361 if you would like to discuss your options with a patient services representative.
+Feel free to call the OPTN Patient Services line at (888) 894-6361 if you would like to discuss your options with a patient services representative.

 Get to know your transplant team

-- At most centers, is your family’s point-person.
+- At most hospitals, is your family’s point-person

 Transplant doctors and nurses

-- Manage your child’s care and arrange for tests.
+- Manages your child’s care and arrange for tests

-- Clinical nurse specialists can provide you and your child with specific transplant information.
+- Provide you and your child with specific transplant information

-- Can help you ﬁnd support and services during your child‘s hospital stay.
+- Helps you ﬁnd support and services during your child‘s hospital stay

-- Can provide letters for work or school, if needed.
+- Provides letters for work or school, if needed

-- Can help a child ﬁnd ways to cope and reduce stress during the transplant process.
+- Helps a child ﬁnd ways to cope and reduce stress during the transplant process

-- May also work with a child on taking medications (particularly during teenage years).
+- Works with a child on taking medications (particularly during teenage years)

-- Works with your doctors and discusses with them your child’s transplant medications.
+- Works with your doctors and discusses your child’s transplant medications with them

-- Can help you ﬁgure out how to ensure your child takes all required medications.
+- Helps you ﬁgure out how to ensure your child takes all required medications

 Registered dietitian nutritionist

-- Can advise you on insurance issues, help you ﬁnd ﬁnancial aid, and explain copay charges.
+- Advises you on insurance issues, helps you ﬁnd ﬁnancial aid, and explains copay charges

 Child life services staff

-- May help facilitate schooling options for children in the hospital.
+- May help arrange schooling options for children in the hospital

 Organ procurement organization (OPO) staff

-- Works with your hospital and the donor hospital during the matching and organ procurement process.
+- Work with your hospital and the donor hospital during the matching and organ procurement process